mbd-s/dotfiles/README.md

 ### fish

-Private configuration can be stored in `$HOME/.config/fish/private.fish`.
+Private configuration can be stored in `$HOME/.config/fish/private/` with the `.fish` extension.
 It will be ignored by `git`.
-Example `private.fish`:
+Example:

 ```shell
 set -x CDPATH . ~ /path/to/directory/that/you/want/in/CDPATH